-The Bills of Quantity specify the supply of "Self-Anchoring Ductile Iron Pipes and Fittings" which will avoid construction of large concrete thrust blocks at vertical and horizontal bends unlike the case with standard socket and spigot pipes.
+The Bills of Quantity specify the supply of "Standard push-on joints" and provision for some "Self-Anchoring Ductile Iron Pipes and Fittings" which will avoid construction of large concrete thrust blocks at vertical and horizontal bends unlike the case with standard socket and spigot pipes.

 Ductile Iron Socketed Pipes shall be centrifugally cast in accordance with BS 8010 section 2.1 and EN 545.
-The minimum tensile strength shall be 420 N/mm2 and the minimum 0.2% proof stress shall be 300 N/mm2.
+The minimum tensile strength shall be 420 N/mm and the minimum 0.2% proof stress shall be 300 N/mm.
 The minimum elongation after fracture shall be 10% for nominal diameters DN 60 to 1000 and 7% for nominal diameters DN 1200 to 2000.